-“Oh sure, he likes people!”.
+“Oh sure, he likes people!”

 “Do you want to pet him Victoria?”

-“Ew!” she giggled and pushed him away.
+“Ew!” she giggled and pushed him.

 “Okay Jasper,” the young man said and pulled him back a little.

-Barnaby enjoyed watching her have so much fun.
+Levi enjoyed watching her have so much fun.

-“Yes there will be honey.”
+“Yes, there will be honey.”

 “Well let’s hope none of us get there too soon,” the young man said smiling.

-“Of course, it was nice meeting you.”
+“Of course.
+Nice meeting you.”

 Victoria pet the dog one final time.
 “Good-bye Jasper,” she waved.